ahmadluay9/Ecommerce-Product-Recommendation-ChatGPT/README.md

 - `backend/ dockerfile`: Dockerfile is used to build a Docker image for backend application.
 It includes instructions on how to set up the environment and dependencies needed for backend.

-- `backend/ chotbot.py`: This file contains the code used to create the Langchain framework and LLM (OpenAI), which is used to create the recommendation system.
+- `backend/ chatbot.py`: This file contains the code used to create the Langchain framework and LLM (OpenAI), which is used to create the recommendation system.

+- `backend/ requirements.txt`: This file lists the Python dependencies required for backend application.
+These dependencies can be installed using a package manager like pip.

 - `frontend/ app.py`: This file is the main script for the frontend of the application and is developed using the Streamlit framework.
 It contain sections for user input, and the integration of backend functionality through API calls.